Dr. Adrian Sledmere

 A career in music production and writing ensued which included playing on a top ten single, signing a publishing deal with the legendary Rob Dickins (honoured by LCC in 2014) and working with a variety of artists including the late Smiley Culture, Dawn Robinson (En Vogue), Charmayne Maxwell (Brownstone) and rapper, Tim Dog.

 He has continued to perform regularly and to write music.
 After he was unceremoniously fired by 80s popstar Nik Kershaw, Adrian decided to build upon his auto-didactic tendencies by developing a parallel career in academia.

-Having taught in a variety of capacities at Goldsmith’s College (including in the Department of Politics), Adrian now dedicates all of his energies to London College of Communication.
-Here he teaches on several courses in the Media School – including BA (Hons) Advertising, BA (Hons) Contemporary Media Cultures, and BA (Hons) Public Relations.
+Having taught at Goldsmith’s College (including in the Department of Politics), Adrian now dedicates his energy to London College of Communication.

 Adrian’s research interests include the music industry, music and advertising, live performance and the development of psychogeography as a form of textual analysis.

 View the BA (Hons) Contemporary Media Cultures course page.

 View the BA (Hons) Public Relations course page.

 View the BA (Hons) Live Events and Television course page.